National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/repositories.md

 # IA Node Repositories
 **Repository:** integration-architecture-documentation

-**Description:** This file contains documentation about the different Integration Architecture components repositories.
+**Description:** This file provides a listing of the different Integration Architecture components and their repositories.

 <!-- SPDX-License-Identifier: OGL-UK-3.0 -->